Online & Mobile Privacy Notice

 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.

-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of the banking or other financial services we provide to you or where we have another lawful basis for processing the data.
+Where you opt out of receiving these marketing messages, this will not apply to our use of personal data for the purposes of providing banking or other financial services to you or where we have another lawful basis for processing the data.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.